Necrominis/necrominis.github.io/README.md

 ## Data

-* Change page IDs to not use their date (and instead use their title or something).
+* Change page IDs/links to not use their date (and instead use their title or something).
 * Add those lamp covers I got.
 * Update 3D printing stuff in posts.
 	* Add manufacturers for OnePageRules (3D files only) and the other 3d-print file vendors.